gleantap/iOS/README.md

 Navigate to the Build Settings tab in your project workspace and under the Swift Compiler - General ensure the Objective-C Bridging Header has the path to the newly created bridging header file.

-Integrating the SDK
-refer the below link
+For Integrating the SDK refer below link

 (https://app.gleantap.com/docs/)